About this 6-day driving tour in northern Switzerland

 - in summer, you can take many breaks along the lakes and at the towns’ sunny terraces;

-- in winter, snow in these lower regions isn’t guaranteed, but in clear weather you’ll definitely see the snowy mountain ranges at the horizon.
-In November and December, this driving tour can well be combined with Christmas markets in Basel, Bern, Einsiedeln, St. Gallen and Zurich.
+- in winter, snow in these lower regions isn’t guaranteed.
+In clear weather you’ll definitely see the snowy mountain ranges at the horizon.
+In November and December, this driving holiday can be combined with Christmas markets in Basel, Bern, Einsiedeln, St. Gallen and Zurich.

 Adjust the tour to your needs and plan side excursions

 The itinerary below is just a suggestion.
-You can change the order of the sections, use alternative routes, shorten your tour (easy shortcuts to the destination of Zurich can be made at the end of most days), and of course you can lengthen it.
-We recommend to add nights in the towns you’re most interested in, in order to explore the surroundings.
+You can change the order of the sections, use alternative routes, shorten your tour or lengthen it.
+We recommend to add nights in the towns you’re most interested in to explore the surroundings.
 The travel times per day aren’t too long.
-This allows you to take breaks and to make excusions to towns, lakes and mountains.
+This allows you to take breaks and to make excursions to towns, lakes and mountains.
 We’ve suggested sightseeing tips for each of the 6 days.
 You’ll probably be using public transportation when exploring the surroundings, and it’s worth calculating whether a Swiss Half Fare Card will save you money.

 Hotel and base town sugggestions

 We’ve carefully selected smaller base towns for this relaxed tour, as well as hotels that suit a driver’s needs.
 The hotels we recommend are well rated, are easy to reach by car and offer parking options.
 Many are also located close to rail stations, meaning you can switch to public transportation for side excursions.
 Hotels close to Switzerland's highways are listed here.